bee-queue/bee-queue/README.md

 Each Job can be configured with the commands `.setId(id)`, `.retries(n)`, `.backoff(strategy, delayFactor)`, `.delayUntil(date|timestamp)`, and `.timeout(ms)` for setting options.

-Jobs can later be retrieved from Redis using [Queue.getJob](#queueprototypegetjobjobid-cberr-job), but most use cases won't need this, and can instead use [Job and Queue Events](#job-and-queue-events).
+Jobs can later be retrieved from Redis using [Queue#getJob](#queuegetjobjobid-cb), but most use cases won't need this, and can instead use [Job and Queue Events](#job-and-queue-events).

 ## Processing Jobs